 Leaving makes sense for a lot of girls who may feel like they no longer fit in with the group.
 This was the case for Leslie.
 “Once I joined the sorority, I realized how different I was than most of the girls,” she says.
 “I knew pretty much immediately that I wanted to quit, but I decided to stick it out for a full year just to make sure I was making the right decision.
 It seemed that the sorority required more from me than I got in return, and I felt I did not need it to have a good social life.”

-Con: The process of leaving your sorority could be a lot of work you don’t have the time or patience for.
+Con: The process of DROPPING OUT OF A sorority could be a lot of work you don’t have the time or patience for

 Leaving a sorority is a huge personal decision.
 Only you really know what the right path is for you.
 Whatever your reasoning for considering leaving, weigh the pros and cons, and don’t be afraid to trust your gut and stick with what feels right.
 You only get one undergrad college career—make sure you’re spending it the way you want to spend it!